GoogleCloudPlatform/podcast/site/content/post/episode-125-open-source-at-google-cloud-platform-with-sarah-novotny/index.md

 SARAH: Eh, yeah.
 But busy is not supposed to be a cultural norm for me.

 MARK: [LAUGHS] That's all right.
-So Sarah is the head of open-source strategy at Google Cloud Platform.
+So Sarah is the head of open-source strategy at Google Cloud.
 We want to talk to you today about open-source at Google Cloud.
 But before we do that, as per usual, who are you?
 What do you do?
 What's your history here at Google?

 SARAH: And why am I here?